NEONScience/neon-swift/README.md

 So by storing it on S3, you make your app easier to deploy, reduce harddrive requirements, and keep IT happy!
 This style allows Swift to be deployed by a simple Docker command as well, further increasing the deployability and reproducibility of the application.
-### Docker
-As perviously mentioned this app is deployable by Docker.
-This is the path we are headed down as this not only makes our apps scalable through `shinyproxy`, but also encourages best practices and removes the reliance of a server Admin installing all the libraries and dependencies on the server.
-Instead you control your own destiny.

 ## The UI
 The UI is broken out into several tabs and subtabs by the `shinydashboard` tabs and subtabs.
 When the app is initially launched you are brought to the home page.